Buckwheat Flour Cookies (Soft, Chewy, and Delicious)

 • Let the cookies cool to room temperature before serving.

-• Optional: once the cookies have cooled, drizzle some melted dark chocolate on top, then place the cookies in the fridge to allow the chocolate to harden for at least 30 minutes before serving.
+• Optional step: once the cookies have cooled, drizzle some melted dark chocolate on top, then place the cookies in the fridge for 30 minutes or until the chocolate has hardened.

 Notes

-• Store these cookies in an airtight container for up to three days or freeze them for up to three months.
+• Store these cookies in an airtight container in the fridge for up to five days or freeze them for up to three months.

-• Optional addition: mix half a cup each of vegan chocolate chips and/or chopped nuts into the cookie batter, if desired.
+• Optional additions: mix half a cup each of dark chocolate chips or chopped nuts into the cookie batter, if desired.

 Nutrition